iMiebaka/LBE/README.md

 ## About <a name = "about"></a> 🏦

-Demo Credit is a consumable API platform that lets you created a financial future.
-On Demo Credit you can: create an account with zero charges 😮, transfer funds, and withdraw funds with zero delays.
-Th platform comes with high-level security, to make sure your funds are 💯 percent secured.
+Demo Credit is a consumable API platform that lets you create a financial future.
+On Demo Credit you can: create an account with zero charges, transfer funds, and withdraw funds with zero delays.
+The platform comes with high-level security, to make sure your funds are 💯 percent secured.

 [Checkout API documentation](https://democredit-e88v.onrender.com)
 ## Tools  <a name = "tools"></a> ⚒️